 Accessing Your Snapshots

-All snapshots can be activated via LucidLink Client dashboard or via the command line, by selecting the snapshot tab, entering your password and selecting activate snapshots.
+All snapshots can be activated via LucidLink Client dashboard or via the command line, by selecting the snapshot tab, entering your password and selecting Mount snapshots.
 Snapshots are read-only, you can simply copy any required data out of a certain snapshot to your active Filespace.

 Locate the LucidLinklogo within the Taskbar.